 Within a helproutine, the size of the window may be specified as follows:

-statement (for example, to specify the page size and line size:
+to specify the page size and line size:

 MAP statement; in this case, the size defined for the map (in